 Birches has a uniform which all children should wear.
 Hair must be tied up at all times in red, white or grey bobbles.
 No large accessories.
-Children should not have extreme haircuts, tram lines or shaved patterns.

 We suggest a combination of red, grey and white:

 - grey trousers or skirt

 - white Birches embroidered polo shirt

 - red Birches embroidered sweatshirt/cardigan

 - white or grey socks/ red or grey tights

 - sensible black shoes not trainers or trainer style